hubt/kubernetes-faq/README.md

 Use `kubectl get deployment <deployment>`.
 If the `DESIRED`, `CURRENT`, `UP-TO-DATE` are all equal, then the deployment has completed.

+## How do I rollback a deployment?

+If you apply a change to a deployment with the `--record` flag then kubernetes stores the previous deployment in its history.
+The `kubectl rollout history deployment <deployment>` command will show prior deployments.
+The last deployment can be restored with the `kubectl rollout undo deployment <deployment>` command.
+In progress deployments can also be paused and resumed. http://kubernetes.io/docs/user-guide/kubectl/kubectl_rollout/

 ## What is a DaemonSet?

 A DaemonSet is a set of pods that is run only once on a host.
-It's used for host-layer features, for instance a network, host monitoring or storage plugin.
+It's used for host-layer features, for instance a network, host monitoring or storage plugin. http://kubernetes.io/docs/admin/daemons/

 ## What is a PetSet?

 In a regular deployment all the instances of a pod are exactly the same, they are indistinguishable and are thus sometimes referred to as "cattle", these are typically stateless applications that can be easily scaled up and down.
 In a PetSet, each pod is unique and has an identity that needs to be maintained.
-This is commonly used for more stateful applications like databases.
+This is commonly used for more stateful applications like databases. http://kubernetes.io/docs/user-guide/petset/

+## What is an Ingress Controller?

+An Ingress Controller is a pod that can act as an inbound traffic handler.
+It is a HTTP reverse proxy that is implemented as a somewhat customizable nginx.
+Among the features are HTTP path and service based routing and SSL termination. http://kubernetes.io/docs/user-guide/ingress/

 ## How does a kubernetes service work?